A letter of encouragement

 CCHO operations remain open as well.
 Our children’s residential center staff are supporting kids who are struggling with no longer having in-person visits from family members and no longer being unable to go on off-campus outings because of COVID-19.
 Additionally, we have just launched telemental health counseling through Encompass in order to meet people’s mental health needs and health safety during a time of heightened anxiety.
 We hope you and those in your community will use this service as needed.
 Connection and support is more important than ever.

 We are truly in this together.
-If you have specific prayer requests, please share them with us here.

 Your fellow servant, Kevin Hewitt President & CEO